replit/kaboom/doc/24-shader.md

 The function takes four arguments: the tag or name of the function (`"invert"` in this case), a vertex position (`null` in this case), the fragment shader, and a boolean to indicate whether the fragment shader is loaded from a file URL.
 It is false in this case because we've added a custom fragment shader.

-For the fragment shader, the line `uniform float u_time` declares the uniform time variable `u_time`, which will be used to keep shading our sprite as long as the program runs.
-The `frag()` function is used to create a fragment color composed of the vertex position, texture coordinates, vertex color, and texture that it receives as arguments.
+For the fragment shader, the line `uniform float u_time` declares the uniform time variable `u_time` which will be used to run keep shading our sprite as long as the program runs.
+The `frag()` function is used to create a fragment color composed of the vertex position, texture coordinates, vertex color, and texture that it receives as arguments.The `def_frag()` function returns the default fragment color of the sprite that the `frag()` function is being applied to.
+The `mix()` function returns the ever-changing-color effect as it switches between the default color and the fragment shader color for as  long as the program runs.

 The `def_frag()` function returns the default fragment color.